ryanorendorff/masters_thesis/README.md

 ----------

 The objective of this report is to perform two functions.
-The first is to validate previous \ac{BBCEAS} results, and perform an analysis of the errors that occur when using a \ac{BBCEAS} instrument.
+The first is to validate previous BBCEAS results, and perform an analysis of the errors that occur when using a BBCEAS instrument.
 The second purpose of this report is to analyse the electronic configuration of europium from both a theoretical and experimental standpoint in an attempt to determine uses for aqueous europium ions and complexes.